Health Emergencies

 • For a minor injury, apply a mixture of ice and water in a plastic bag to the injured area, being sure to place a thin towel or other cloth between the mixture and the skin to prevent freezing of skin.
 Apply ice for 10–20 minutes at a time to prevent skin from becoming too cold.

-• If the injury includes open wound, cover it with a dressing.
+• If the injury includes an open wound, cover it with a dressing.
 Do not attempt to push protruding bones or tissue back into the skin.

 Dental Injuries